 Bumrungrad responds to Healthcare 4.0 with robotic-assisted and navigated spine surgery, launching add to precision and efficiency

 (Bangkok – 7 June 2018) Assoc.
 Prof. Dr. Somsak Chaovisitsaree, Bumrungrad International Hospital CEO and Medical Director, said that during the past month, Bumrungrad International Hospital and Vitallife Wellness Center received over 13 awards presented by several trustworthy Asia-Pacific organizations.
-These include Most Trusted Hospital 2018 – Thailand from Thai Business Excellence Award 2018 by South East Asia News; 2018 Medical Tourism Hospital of the Year in Asia Pacific; Smart Hospital of the Year in Asia Pacific; and some other awards recognizing the hospital’s specializations eg. 2018 Orthopaedic Service Provider of the Year in Asia Pacific by Global Health and Travel Magazine.
+These include Most Trusted Hospital 2018 – Thailand from Thai Business Excellence Award 2018 by South East Asia Magazine; 2018 Medical Tourism Hospital of the Year in Asia Pacific; Smart Hospital of the Year in Asia Pacific; and some other awards recognizing the hospital’s specializations eg. 2018 Orthopaedic Service Provider of the Year in Asia Pacific by Global Health and Travel Magazine.
 The latest addition to the list is being named Hospital of the Year – Thailand by Healthcare Asia Magazine.

 Recognized with the awards by the three highly-regarded external organizations, Bumrungrad’s commitment and devotion to development and optimum patient care by the hospital’s medical and general staff is confirmed.